LavaGang/MelonLoader.Installer/README.md

 ### Automated:

-1. Make sure the Game is Closed and Not Running before attempting to Install.
+1. Make sure the Game is Closed and Not Running before attempting to Un-Install.
 2. Make sure you have all the [Requirements](#requirements) Installed before attempting to Un-Install.
 3. Open the Tab named Automated.
 4. Click the SELECT Button.